kchau101/stm32f3-template/README.md

-A personal STM32F0 Discovery template.
+A personal STM32F3 Discovery template.

-Based on szczys template which can be found at https://github.com/szczys/stm32f0-discovery-basic-template .
+Based on mblythe86 template which can be found at https://github.com/mblythe86/stm32f3-discovery-basic-template .
 This changes the makefile so that the file structure looks like this:

   ../

-  stm32f0-discovery-basic-template/
+  stm32f3-discovery-basic-template/

   yourProjectHere/

   ./

-It uses szczys's folder template as a base.
+It uses mblythe86's folder template as a base.
 You can modify this as you wish.